fsmosca/sample-streamlit-authenticator/README.md

 # sample-streamlit-authenticator

-Authenticates users to use the a multi-page [streamlit](https://streamlit.io/) app using [streamlit-authenticator library](https://github.com/mkhorasani/Streamlit-Authenticator).
+Authenticates users to use the multi-page [streamlit](https://streamlit.io/) app using [streamlit-authenticator library](https://github.com/mkhorasani/Streamlit-Authenticator).
 This sample app can survive page reloads courtesy from streamlit-authenticator library.

 **jsmith**